edgelesssys/marblerun/README.md

 ### Advanced

-In case you want to see how you can integrate popular existing solutions with Marblerun, we provide more advanced examples:
+In case you want to see how you can integrate popular existing solutions with MarbleRun, we provide more advanced examples:

 * See [graphene-nginx](samples/graphene-nginx) for an example of converting an existing Graphene application to a Marble
 * See [graphene-redis](samples/graphene-redis) for a distributed Redis example using Graphene